patoarvizu/hashiconf-demo/README.md

   - Note that this is the "desired" state for the `Vault` custom resource, and doesn't necessarily reflect the actual configuration of Vault.
 It can take about a minute or two for the `vault-operator` to sync up the configuration with the backend.
 - Run `kubectl get pods` a couple of times until the pods stabilize (or with `watch`).
 - Run `kubectl get pods -l app=demo-app -o json | jq -r '.items[0].spec.containers'`.
 This should show you the cointainers running on that pod.
-  - Notice how there's an additional container (`vault-agent`) that's not explicitly defined in the `demo-app` deployment.
-Additionally, the main `demo-app` container has a new environment variable (`VAULT_ADDR`) that was injected automatically as well, to point it to the local `vault-agent` container.
-These modifications were done by the [`vault-agent-auto-inject-webhook`](https://github.com/patoarvizu/vault-agent-auto-inject-webhook).
+  - Notice how there's an additional container (`vault-agent`) that's not explicitly defined in the `demo-app` deployment (which you can verify by running `kubectl describe deployment demo-app`).
+  - Additionally, the main `demo-app` container has a new environment variable (`VAULT_ADDR`) that was injected automatically as well, to point it to the local `vault-agent` container.
+  - These modifications were done by the [`vault-agent-auto-inject-webhook`](https://github.com/patoarvizu/vault-agent-auto-inject-webhook).
 - Test it with `curl localhost:8080/hello`.
   - This should return `Hello, this is a secret!` (or whatever text you encrypted).
   - If you get `I can't read that secret :(`, it means the backend policies haven't synced up yet, give it a little bit more time.